 Studies back his claim.
-In one, nearly 80 percent of nurses acknowledged using their devices for nonprofessional activities while on duty.
+In one, nearly of nurses acknowledged using their devices for nonprofessional activities while on duty.

 Reasoned thinking would tell hospital staff to stay away from the phones while they’re caring for a patient.
 But reason doesn’t always prevail.

 “In the beginning there was a certain attitude that we shouldn’t have to tell you not to do these things, but there’s some emerging literature that these devices are pretty addictive,” Anderson said.
 “If somebody develops a habit that every time their attention wavers, they pull out their phone and check Twitter, it can be pretty hard to break that habit.”

 So why don’t hospital administrators enforce cell phone policies for medical staff?
 Papadakos answered with a rhetorical question: “They’re going to make up a policy banning the device that they’re staring at 24/7?”

 When Helpful Reminders Aren’t so Helpful

 Even clean or gloved, mobile devices can be dangerous in hospitals because they can distract doctors and nurses from their work.

 In one widely publicized 2011 incident, a patient turned blue on the operating table while the anesthesiologist who was supposed to be monitoring her shared content on Facebook, the cardiologist who performed the surgery later told investigators.
 The patient died and the case is in court.

 Few cases are so egregious, but distraction is widespread.

 In a 2012 survey conducted by the trade magazine OR Manager, 41 percent of respondents said they’d witnessed distracted behavior.